-4.41 This policy allocates the five available sites and two reserve sites in the parishes that accord with the provisions of Policy 1 of the SSWNP for development for a mix of residential, employment and other uses.

-4.42 In each case, the policy establishes the key development principles that will enable a satisfactory scheme to be achieved.
+- 4.35 This site was included as a housing allocation following the examination of the neighbourhood plan. - 4.36 This policy allocates the six available sites in the parishes that accord with the provisions of Policy 1 of the SSWNP for development for a mix of residential, employment and other uses. - 4.37 In each case, the policy establishes the key development principles that will enable a satisfactory scheme to be achieved.
 Planning applications will be expected to respond to each of these specific principles as well as any other relevant considerations of other Development Plan policies.
 For sites including housing, it provides a clear indication of the emphasis for the type of housing that should be delivered to achieve a diversity of housing stock in the parishes, in accordance with Policy 15 of the HDPF and Policy CP3 of the Horsham Core Strategy.
 The policy also restates the requirement that all the allocation schemes meet the prevailing affordable housing policies of the district.
 Each site is large enough to enable the delivery of the affordable housing requirement on site.
-For sites including employment uses, it accords with Policy 7 of the HDPF and Policy CP11 of the Core Strategy in promoting local economic growth.

-4.43 The Draft SA/SEA report assesses most of the allocations in this policy as having overall positive likely effects in achieving sustainable development in the parishes.
-Policy 2(ii) is assessed as having negative likely effects in that it is some distance from the settlement boundary.
-However this allocation would make a contribution to the housing needs of Washington which has constraints due to its location in the National Park.
+For sites including employment uses, it accords with Policy 7 of the HDPF and Policy CP11 of the Core Strategy in promoting local economic growth. - 4.38 The Draft SA/SEA report assesses most of the allocations in this policy as having overall positive likely effects in achieving sustainable development in the parishes.
+Policy 2(i) is assessed as having negative likely effects in that it is some distance from the settlement boundary.
+However, this allocation would make a contribution to the housing needs of Washington which has constraints due to its location in the National Park.
 All the allocations are in accordance with the spatial strategy of Policy 1.